ingararntzen/timingdocs/docs/source/interval.rst

 Background
 ------------------------------------------------------------------------

-This focus on intervals and their mathematical definition may seem odd, given that the topic is media, not mathematics.
+This focus on intervals and their mathematical definition may be unexpected, given that the topic is media, not mathematics.
 Still, continuous media experiences require *media state* to be well defined along its timeline.
 For *discrete* media content, points and intervals offer a simple and elegant mechanism for